nivreddy14/accessibility-assessment/docs/READING-THE-REPORT.md

 The URL Path of the page that was assessed.
 This links to the page that was captured during the assessment.

 ## Code (axe docs)
-Despite this column being displayed within both the `Axe-core` and `VNU` tabs of the report, the information within this column is specific to Axe-core.
+This column is specific to Axe-core and so is only displayed when the `Axe-core` tab is currently selected.

-The text in this column and link is related to Axe-core and links off to the tools dequeuniversity.com where the site explains further information on the violation and how to fix the problem
+The text displayed within this column is the identifier that axe-core uses to differentiate between each of the accessibility violations it finds.
+The link navigates to dequeuniversity.com that displays further information about the violation as well as information on how to potentially fix it.

-When viewing this column within the VNU tab, this column can be ignored.
-This column displays `UNDEFINED` and has an invalid hyperlink.
-This is because of an implementation detail with generating the report and will be addressed in the near future.

 ## Description
 The description field includes the description of the violation as described by Axe-core and VNU.